-In thousands of BGN 2023 2022

-Balance at the beginning of the period (29,191) (31,548)

-Accruals during the period (5,878) (5,553)

-Written-off 2,775 2,181

-Writte- off above 3 years 6,156 5,729

-Balance at the end of the period (26,138) (29,191)
+In thousands of BGN 2023 2022 Balance at the beginning of the period (29,191) (31,548) Accrued impairment (5,878) (5,553) Written-off 2,775 2,181 Written- off above 3 years (IFRS 9) 6,156 5,729 Balance at the end of the period (26,138) (29,191)

-The quality of the trade and other receivables is assessed based on credit policy prepared by the Risk Management Committee and applied by the Company.
-The Company's management monitors the customers' credit risk by grouping trade and other receivables by characteristics as in 2023 it continues to carry out analysis of specific customers on the basis of precise proactive actions, working with them and the history of past communication.
-The Company has also introduced impairment of undue trade receivables and outstanding balances for court fees and legal remuneration related to the debt collection and litigation activities.
+The quality of the trade and other receivables is assessed based on credit policy prepared by the Risk Management Committee and applied by the Group.
+The Group's management monitors the customers' credit risk by grouping trade and other receivables by defined characteristics as in 2023 it continues to carry out analysis of specific customers on the basis of precise proactive actions, working with them and the history of past communication.
+The Group has also introduced impairment of undue trade receivables and outstanding balances for court fees and legal remuneration related to the debt collection and litigation activities.